 - When squash is done, pour into large serving bowl and add cooked quinoa and peas.
 Toss together with butter and cheese and serve immediately.

-This post has been updated and was first published on March 3, 2014.
+This post has been updated with step-by-step directions and new photos.
+It was first published on March 3, 2014.